Comparisons

 Ultrahuman Ring AIR measures the same core biometrics as Oura: resting HR, HRV, skin temperature, SpO2, and accelerometry for sleep staging and activity.
 The underlying sensors are competitive in quality.
 The "Power" score (recovery readiness) uses a similar algorithm to Oura's "Readiness" score.

 Downsides: The Ring AIR has limited independent clinical validation compared to Oura.
-The Ultrahuman platform has also been criticized for pushing feature notifications aggressively within the app.
+The Ultrahuman platform has also been criticized for pushing feature notifications aggressively within the app — expect to spend a few minutes in settings taming them.
 Battery life at ~6 days is slightly lower than Oura's ~8 days.

 Oura Ring 4: The Established Standard